capnproto/capnproto/doc/encoding.md

 The Cap'n Proto encoding is still evolving.
 Anything in this document could still change.

+## Organization

-## 64-bit Words
+### 64-bit Words

 For the purpose of Cap'n Proto, a "word" is defined as 8 bytes, or 64 bits.
 Since alignment of data is important, all objects (structs, lists, and blobs) are aligned to word boundaries, and sizes are usually expressed in terms of words.
+(Primitive values are aligned to a multiple of their size within a struct or list.)

-## Messages
+### Messages

 The unit of communication in Cap'n Proto is a "message".
 A message is a tree of objects, with the root always being a struct.